 About Families for Safe Streets

-Families for Safe Streets (FSS) Nashville is a group for people who have lost loved ones walking, biking, or driving in Nashville and for those that have been injured in a crash.
+Families for Safe Streets (FSS) Tennessee is a group for people who have lost loved ones walking, biking, or driving in Nashville and for those that have been injured in a crash.
 The group is designed to provide a community of support for victims and loved ones.
-Families for Safe Streets is a chapter of a national organization that originated in New York City.
+Families for Safe Streets is a chapter of a national organization.

 Have You Been Personally Impacted?